Ultimate Fighting Championship: Evolution of the rules and format

 On the other hand, the first "Superfight" at UFC 5 was also considered a failure.
 In the first minute of the fight Shamrock knocked Royce to the ground and landed inside his guard.
 For the next 30 minutes Shamrock was inside Royce's guard, with the two throwing punches and headbutts at each other but without any change or action, with the crowd booing the fighters.
 After 30 minutes the fight was stopped as it had exceeded the time limit allocated for the pay-per-view and was given another 5 minutes of extra time due to protests from the spectators.
 The fight was over after 36 minutes and a draw was declared.
 Because of this controversial fight, the UFC would later start to introduce time limits, judges to decide draws, and authorized referees to stand up fighters and restart the bout if they have too much inactivity.

+In April 1995, following UFC 5 in Charlotte, North Carolina, Davie and Gracie sold their interest in the franchise to SEG and disbanded WOW Promotions.
+The Gracies left the UFC after disagreements with SEG over the direction of the promotion.
+The introduction of time limits and referee stoppages, and plans for judges and weight classes conflicted with the Gracies' original philosophy for the UFC, which wanted to emphasize virtually unrestricted fights without time limits or weight classes and required bouts to end decisively.
+Davie, meanwhile, viewed the UFC's increasingly difficult political and financial environment as a reason to sell.
+Mounting opposition from politicians and state authorities made it increasingly difficult to stage events, while the promotion was also facing financial and operational difficulties.
+He nevertheless remained with SEG as the UFC's booker and matchmaker, and later as its comissioner, until 1997.

 In 1996, the UFC had its first event outside continental United States with UFC 8 in Bayamón, Puerto Rico, and in 1997, UFC Japan: Ultimate Japan was its first foreign event.